nikosportolos/dart_package/README.md

 - #### Pub.dev

-You can aquire your `pub-credentials.json` simply by running the command `dart pub login` and logging in to pub.dev with your Gmail account via a browser.
+You can acquire your `pub-credentials.json` simply by running the command `dart pub login` and logging in to pub.dev with your Gmail account via a browser.

 The `pub-credentials.json` will be generated in the default dart config folder in your system.